Skip to main content

 The negation of peptide benefits extends beyond the central nervous system.
 In the periphery, high cortisol levels induce a state of profound insulin resistance.
 Cortisol impairs insulin signaling at the post-receptor level in skeletal muscle and adipose tissue, reducing glucose uptake via GLUT4 transporters.
 It also stimulates gluconeogenesis in the liver.

 This creates a hyperglycemic and hyperinsulinemic state.
-While GH itself can have a short-term diabetogenic effect, its long-term benefit, mediated by IGF-1, is an improvement in and body composition.
+While GH itself can have a short-term diabetogenic effect, its long-term benefit, mediated by IGF-1, is an improvement in insulin sensitivity and body composition.
 The potent insulin resistance induced by cortisol directly opposes this intended long-term benefit, promoting a metabolic state conducive to fat storage and glucose intolerance.

 The chronic elevation of glucocorticoids fosters a state of peripheral insulin resistance that directly competes with the long-term metabolic improvements sought through peptide therapy.